embassy-rs/embassy/README.md

 ## Minimum supported Rust version (MSRV)

-Embassy is guaranteed to compile on the latest stable Rust version at the time of release.
-It might compile with older versions but that may change in any new patch release.
+Embassy is guaranteed to compile on stable Rust 1.75 and up.
+It *might* compile with older versions but that may change in any new patch release.

-Several features require nightly:

-- The `#[embassy_executor::main]` and `#[embassy_executor::task]` attribute macros.
-- Async traits

-These are enabled by activating the `nightly` Cargo feature.
-If you do so, Embassy is guaranteed to compile on the exact nightly version specified in `rust-toolchain.toml`.
-It might compile with older or newer nightly versions, but that may change in any new patch release.

 ## Why the name?